MrSmoer/SkribblCheat/README.md

 ```

 Click at your Program to focus it and mark the **top left corner** of the area you want the script to draw in and then mark the **bottom right corner**.
-It will automatically fit your .svg into this area and should start to draw.
+It will automatically fit your picture into this area and should start to draw.